abhinav4593/StackoverflowDataETL/README.md

 # StackoverflowDataETL

-Python Scripts to Load the Stackoverflow Website DUMP into Databse
+Python Scripts to Load the Stackoverflow Website DUMP into Database